isaqb-org/glossary/manuscript/2-terms-M-Z.md

 see: architectural view.

+##### ValueObject

+Value Object is a building block of Domain-Driven Design.
+ValueObjects do not have an identity of their own.
+They describe the state of other objects and may be composed of other value objects but never of entities.

 ##### Waterfall development

 Development appropach "where you gather all the requirements up front, do all necessary design, down to a detailed level, then hand the specs to the coders, who write the code; then you do testing (possibly with a side trip to IntegrationHell) and deliver the whole thing in one big end-all release.
 Everything is big including the risk of failure." (quoted from [http://c2.com/cgi/wiki?IterativeDevelopment])